top of page

 “The problem with that was that it had not caught up with the decision of the Court of Appeal in Agassi v Robinson, which was decided in 2005 and which made it clear that the conduct of correspondence with an opposite party was not to be regarded as something which a self-employed barrister should not do, because it was not to be regarded as the conduct of litigation.
 When one thinks of it, it seems somewhat absurd that to send a copy of a statement of case, which is to be lodged or indeed which has been lodged with the Court, to the other side is to be regarded as conduct of litigation and so forbidden to the barrister dealing with direct access.”
 (O’Connor v.
 BSB, 17 August 2012, §33 – disciplinary appeal).

-Activities prior to the issue of proceedings are not an conducting litigation
+- Activities prior to the issue of proceedings are not conducting litigation (but may contribute to bigger picture)

 “In the light of these observations I see no reason to construe the definition of the conduct of litigation as extending to any activities that take place prior to the issue of proceedings and which do not involve any contact with the court.
 For example, advising on the merits of starting proceedings or drafting Particulars of Claim.”
 (Heron Bros Ltd v.
 Central Bedfordshire Council (No.2) [2015] EWHC 1009 (TCC), §26).